telerik/uwp-docs/controls/raddataboundlistbox/features/databoundlistbox-virtualization-strategies.md

 ### Defining Orientation

 You can define which wrap layout mode will be used by setting the Orientation property of the **WrapVirtualizationStrategyDefinition** instance.
-You can also specify fixed width or height for the visual items.
-This is done by setting the *ItemHeight* and *ItemWidth* properties exposed by **WrapVirtualizationStrategyDefinition**.

 ### Defining Wrap Line Alignment